 For a walkthrough on using some data techniques in the health field, this ebook on reporting health gives some excellent advice.
 Although it uses US data which is rather more accessible and structured than in most other countries, the principles are illustrative for readers anywhere.

-If you want to explore statistics or programming further, Think Stats (via Adrian Short) covers both.
-The Bastards Book of Regular Expressions is a useful introduction to more programming – it’s free if you choose a zero price, but you can also pay whatever you want.
+If you want to explore statistics or programming further, Think Stats (via Adrian Short) covers both, while The Bastards Book of Regular Expressions is a useful introduction to how programming can be used in gathering information – it’s free if you choose a zero price, but you can also pay whatever you want.

 On advanced search, Murray Dick‘s handbook on advanced search (PDF) is free on the CIJ website; the rather more lengthy Untangling The Web: A Guide to Internet Research is a whopping 643-page document released by the US National Security Agency following an FOIA request (thanks Neurobonkers).
 Sadly it’s scanned so you won’t be able to convert this to another format.